mantidproject/www.mantidproject.org/source/privacy.rst

 then nothing will be collected.
 If usage data is being recorded, then upon error detection a pop-up window will ask for permission to collect additional information.
-There are three options for reporting, the information collected; each case is detailed below.
+There are two options given to the user by this window:

 Yes, share information
 ^^^^^^^^^^^^^^^^^^^^^^

-In this case, we will collect information that allows us to identify who has had the error; we may contact you directly to see if we can help with the problem.
+In this case, we will collect all the information we need relevant to the error, including that which allows us to identify who has had the error; we may contact you directly to see if we can help with the problem or to inform you that the problem has been solved.
 We will collect:

 - The fact that an error occurred
 - Username (optional)
-- Email (optional)
+- Email
 - Exit error code
 - Operating system
 - Mantid uptime (how long has the current instance been running)